dwabyick/codenoworg.github.io/source/projects/colors.markdown

 end while 1==1
 ```

 Almost there!
 The last thing we want is to clear the screen between each color.
-On Windows, we do this with `system("clear")` (on OSX/Linux, we'd use `system("clear")`).
+On Windows, we do this with `system("cls")` (on OSX/Linux, we'd use `system("clear")`).

 ```ruby
 begin